Holidays

 Is this holiday for you?

-This is principally a journey of exploration of Salar de Uyuni and the Sajama National Park; we'll enjoy some fantastic trekking along the way.
+This is principally a journey of exploration of Salar de Uyuni and the Sajama National Park; with some fantastic trekking along the way.
 We've allowed some time to acclimatise to the high altitudes in La Paz and on Lake Titicaca, before we travel south to the amazing Salar de Uyuni via the towns of Sucre and Potosi.
-An acclimatisation hike in the Cordillera Kari Kari sets us up for our j …
+An acclimatisation hike in the Cordillera Kari Kari sets us up for our journey …

-This is principally a journey of exploration of Salar de Uyuni and the Sajama National Park; we'll enjoy some fantastic trekking along the way.
+This is principally a journey of exploration of Salar de Uyuni and the Sajama National Park; with some fantastic trekking along the way.
 We've allowed some time to acclimatise to the high altitudes in La Paz and on Lake Titicaca, before we travel south to the amazing Salar de Uyuni via the towns of Sucre and Potosi.
 An acclimatisation hike in the Cordillera Kari Kari sets us up for our journey across the salt flats, ahead of our longer trekking days to Tunupa Crater (4250m) and the Condoriri Craters (5000m).
-Although none of these days are overly long, and can be backed out of, these days will be quite demanding because of thier altitudes (above 4000m).
-Because of the vastness of the landscape there will inevitably be some longish days of driving during the holiday.
+Although none of these days are overly long, and can be backed out of, these days will be quite demanding because of their altitudes (above 4000m).
+Due to the vastness of the landscape there will inevitably be some longish days of driving during this holiday.

 Why KE?